wills106/homeassistant-solax-modbus/README.md

 4. ~~Only supports Modbus over TCP.
 Serial / RS485 not yet implemented.~~ Serial / RS485 now supported.
 5. ~~The sensors do not support the new "Energy" Dashboard in 2021.08.x and onwards.~~ Sensors now support the new "Energy" Dashboard in 2021.08.x and onwards.
 (Gen3 X1 & X3 only, Gen 2 doesn't support it unfortunately.
 Look at [solar_bits.yaml](https://github.com/wills106/homeassistant-config/blob/master/packages/solar_bits.yaml) for how to setup the Integration - Integration)
 6. You can only have one connection to the inverter, so you can't use this and one of my yaml [packages](https://github.com/wills106/homeassistant-config/tree/master/packages) at the same time.
+7. Possible Warnings about blocking call in the event loop (in systems with serial modbus connection).

 ## Version 0.0.2
 <details>